GiorgiMakh/discordbotjs/README.md

 ---

-Thank you for using this backend server template!
+Thank you for using this template!
 If you have any questions or need further assistance, feel free to reach out to us or open an issue on this repository.
 Happy coding!